Dressing vs. stuffing: Is there a difference?

-(KDVR) — It’s a question that divides the country each year ahead of Thanksgiving: What’s the difference between dressing and stuffing?
+It’s a question that divides the country each year ahead of Thanksgiving: What’s the difference between dressing and stuffing?
+KTLA’s sister station KDVR reports.

 Merriam-Webster defines stuffing as “a seasoned mixture (as of bread crumbs, vegetables, and butter) that is typically placed inside the cavity of a turkey, pepper, etc. and cooked.”
 It defines dressing as “a seasoned mixture usually used as a stuffing (as for poultry).”